France says Turkish-Russia missile deal a sovereign decision

-PARIS (Reuters) - France said on Wednesday Turkey’s decision to buy a missile defense system from Russia was not cause for comment by NATO allies, remarks that were in contrast to other members that have raised concerns over the deal.
+PARIS, Sept 13 (Reuters) - France said on Wednesday Turkey’s decision to buy a missile defence system from Russia was not cause for comment by NATO allies, remarks that were in contrast to other members that have raised concerns over the deal.

 Turkey, whose relations with its allies have frayed in recent months, said it opted for the S-400 because Western companies had offered no “financially effective” alternative.
 But NATO officials have voiced disquiet over the purchase of missiles incompatible with alliance systems.